anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 The architecture overview in {{uc1figure}}
 has the same logical elements as BRSKI, but with more flexible placement of the authentication and authorization checks on certification requests.
-Depending on the application scenario, the registar MAY still do all of these checks (as is the case in BRSKI), or part of them, or none of them.
+Depending on the application scenario, the registrar MAY still do all of these checks (as is the case in BRSKI), or part of them, or none of them.

 The following list describes the components in the deployment target domain